JeffersonLab/halla_molpol_sim/README.md

+__This version of MolPol integrates TOSCA field map usage, from a 2018 branch, with the newest version of MolPol.
+Due to incompatibilities in development it was hand-merged with the current version.
+It has not been extensively tested at this point.__

 # Jefferson Lab Hall A Moller Polarimeter Simulation

 Simulation of the Thomas Jefferson National Accelerator Facility's Hall A Moller Polarimeter.